hsairanen/name_generator/README.md

 The model was coded in Python, and the project structure is as follows:

-Folder data: Contains raw data from the data sources
+Folder data: Contains raw data from the data sources (Not stored on GitHub due to the size of the data.)

-Folder input_data: Filtered and prepared data for the models
+Folder input_data: Filtered and prepared data for the models (Not stored on GitHub due to the size of the data.)

 Folder kotus-sanalista-v1: Finnish dictionary

-Folder old: Discarded code from the project

 Folder results: Model results